Free financial accounting 1 revision

 Required

-Category: ATD 1-Financial Accounting
+Category: ATD 1-Introduction to Financial Accounting

-3. Meshak and Kain are trading as partners sharing profits and losses in the ratio of 3:2 respectively.
+2. Meshak and Kain are trading as partners sharing profits and losses in the ratio of 3:2 respectively.
 The following trial balance was extracted from their partnership records as at 31 December 2020 :

 Trial balance